sosiouxme/origin-aggregated-logging/README.md

     cd deployment
     PROJECT=logging ./run.sh

-There are a number of environment this script looks at which are useful when running directly; check the script headers for details.
+There are a number of env vars this script looks at which are useful when running directly; check the script headers for details.